We Study Molecular Recognition

 We study these communication mechanisms by focussing on molecular recognition and regulation processes in bio-medically relevant proteins.
 In many cases, the proteins involved are multi-domain proteins, functioning as a unique protein machinery that carries out elementary regulatory functions such as activation, stabilization, localization and inhibition.
 Our goal is to reveal the mechanisms of tertiary and quaternary-induced activation in multi-domain proteins and multi-protein complexes that underlie these recognition and regulation processes.

-This interview (in English) was taken in our lab in October 2014 to describe our research topics and methodologies.
+This interview (in English) was recorded in our lab in October 2014 to describe our research topics and methodologies.
 This is part of a series of videos created by the Armenise-Harvard Foundation - Website.